 Zohra AhmedClinical Teaching Fellow, Cornell Center for Death Penalty Worldwide

 Before Cornell, she was a public defender at the Legal Aid Society in New York City, where she represented individuals charged with crimes ranging from misdemeanors to homicides.
-While a public defender, she organized efforts to hold prosecutors accountable, most recently through Court Watch NYC, a community-led program to monitor criminal court proceedings.
-In law school, she trained at the Center for Constitutional Rights and the ACLU, where she participated in litigation challenging US drone wars in Pakistan and Yemen.
+While a public defender, she founded Court Watch NYC, a community-led program to monitor criminal court proceedings and hold prosecutors accountable.
+In law school, she trained at the Center for Constitutional Rights and the ACLU, and focused on challenging US drone wars in Pakistan and Yemen.
 She has also participated in and led human rights investigations in the Occupied Palestinian Territories, Israel and Bolivia.
 She speaks French and Urdu, and is conversational in Mandarin.